The question most first-time Saigon travellers don’t ask soon enough

 Vinasun (white/green) and Mai Linh (green) are the two big, trustworthy companies.

-Fake taxis often use tiny variations like “Vina Son” or “Mailinh” — easy to miss when tired.
+Fake taxis often use tiny variations like “Vina Son” or “Mailinh” — easy to miss when you’re wrecked.

 Especially late at night — you’ll walk out to someone holding your name.